Akaito/ZeroToBoto/_drafts/2017-07-25-adventure-game.md

 A class is sort of a contract which an object promises to uphold, describing how one can use it.
 A power outlet in your wall is a little like this.
-It promises to provide voltage on one prong, and ground on the other two.
+It promises to provide voltage to one connected prong, and ground to the other two.
 Things you plug into the wall know that they have to put the right wires into the right holes of a power outlet, but they don't know or care anything about what happens on the other side of the wall.
 Similarly, the power outlet doesn't care what's plugged into it or how its power is used.
 Also, if you mis-use the interface, bad things may happen.

 In this analogy, the promise of one power and two ground holes would be the class; the interface.
-The power outlet in your living room is one *instance of* that class; that promise of how it's used.
+The power outlet in your living room is one *instance of* that class; an object that promises to uphold the interface/contract.
 A power outlet in the kitchen is another instance.
-They're individual things you can point at and modify, but they both promise to behave in exactly the same way.
+Instances/objects are things you can point at and modify independently, but they both promise to behave in exactly the same way.
+An outlet object you've painted blue upholds the same contract as one painted green.

 You describe the behavior of something in a class, then re-use that behavior throughout your code by creating "instances of" that class.
 Instances of a class are also called "objects" of a class; you'll see both terms used interchangeably.